fabricjs/fabricjs.github.io/README.md

 ![sample](./sample.png)

-This repository is a proof of concept for migrating documentation to Docusaurus.
+This repository is a proof of concept for migrating documentation to [Docusaurus 2](https://docusaurus.io).

 ## Project structure

 Repository contains unchanged structure from original Docusaurus structure.
+Migration code has been placed in the `migration` directory.

-- `migration/old-docs` directory contains fabricjs.com documentation
+- `migration/old-docs` directory contains original [fabricjs.com](http://fabricjs.com) documentation
 - `migration/script/run-migration.js` file contains a script which converts old documentation in HTML (`/migration/old-docs/fabricjs.com/docs/`) to markdown (`/docs/{classes,namespaces}`)

 ### Start documentation locally